-Networks are systems that are formed by links.
-For example, roads that connect groups of people together create a physical network.
-Connections with your friends create your personal network.
-Websites that allow individuals to link to each other’s pages are called social networking sites.
+Networks are systems that are formed through connections.
+For example, roads connecting groups of people form physical networks.
+Connections with your friends make you your personal network.
+Websites that allow people to link to each other’s pages are called social networking sites.

-Computer networks consist of a variety of devices.
-Some devices can serve either as hosts or peripherals.
-A host is any device that sends and receives information on the network.
-A printer connected to your laptop is a peripheral.
-If the printer is connected directly to a network, it is acting as a host.
+A computer network consists of a variety of devices.
+Some devices may act as either hosts or peripherals.
+A host is a device that sends and receives information over the network.
+The printer attached to your laptop is on screen.
+If the printer is directly connected to a network, it is acting as a host.

-Many different types of host devices can connect to a network.
-Some of the more common ones are shown in Figure .
+Many different types of host devices can connect to the network.

-Note: An Internet Protocol phone, which is known as an IP phone, connects to a computer network instead of the traditional telephone network.
-Computer networks are used in businesses, homes, schools, and government agencies.
-Many networks are connected to each other through the Internet.
-A network can share many different types of resources.
+Note: An Internet Protocol phone, known as an IP phone, connects to a computer network rather than a traditional telephone network.
+Computer networks are used in businesses, homes, schools and government institutions.
+Many networks are connected through the Internet.
+A network can share different types of resources.

-Computer networks contain many devices that exist in between the host devices.
-These intermediary devices ensure that data flows from one host device to another host device.
-The most common intermediary devices are shown in the figure.
+Computer networks have many devices available between host devices.
+These intermediate devices ensure that data flows from one host device to another host device.
+The most common central devices are shown in the figure.

-A switch is used to connect multiple devices to the network.
-A router is used to forward traffic between networks.
+A switch is used to connect multiple devices to a network.
+A router is used to drive traffic between networks.
 A wireless router connects multiple wireless devices to the network.
-In addition, a wireless router often includes a switch so that multiple wired devices can connect to the network.
-An access point (AP) provides wireless connectivity, but has fewer features than a wireless router.
-A modem is used to connect a home or small office to the Internet .
+A modem is used to connect a home or a small office to the Internet .

-Communication across a network is carried on a medium.
-The medium provides the channel over which the message travels from source to destination.
-The plural for medium is media.
+- A network is discussed over a medium.
+The medium provides the channel at which the message travels from source to destination.
+Medium is assembled for media.

-- Fiber-optic cabling – Uses glass or plastic fiber to carry information as light.
+- Fiber optic cabling – Uses glass or plastic fiber to carry information like light.

-- Wireless connection – Uses radio signals, infrared technology, or satellite transmissions Local area network (LANs), wide area networks (WANs), and wireless networks are discussed in the next topic.
-The Cloud will be used throughout this course to represent connections to the Internet.
-The Internet is often the medium for communications between one network and another network.
+Wireless Connections – The next topics discussed are radio signals, infrared technology, or satellite transmission local area networks (LANs), wide area networks (WANs), and wireless networks.
+The cloud will be used to represent connections to the Internet throughout the course.
+The Internet is often the source of communication between one network and another .